 EU Member States (MS): the current EU (European Union) Member States and their overseas departments (including Overseas Countries & Territories - OCT).
+Please also see section 2.1 below.

 Horizon2020 (H2020) Associate Country (AC): a country which is party to an international agreement with the European Union, as identified in Article 7 of Regulation (EU) No 1291/2013.
-The current list as of 1 September 2017 can be found on the EU website (please double check before applying whether the list has been updated recently).
+The list of H2020 Associate Countries (as of 1 January 20217) can be found on the EU website.
+The United Kingdom (UK) and Switzerland are considered as Associate Countries for the specific purpose of RESPIRE4 as the latter falls under the previous H2020 programme.
+Please also see section 2.1.

 Europe: within the specific context of this programme, Europe means the EU Member States (MS) as well as the H2020 Associate Countries (AC).
-Currently, within RESPIRE4 (H2020), the United Kingdom (UK) has the same status as a MS or AC.

 H2020 Non-associated Third Country (TC): countries that are neither EU Member States (MS) nor associated to Horizon 2020 (AC).
+Please also see section 2.1.

 RESPIRE4 European Fellowships (EF): fellowships lasting exactly 24 months, open to researchers of any nationality, either coming to Europe from any country in the world or moving within Europe.
+Please see also above-mentioned definition of Europe as well as section 2.

 RESPIRE4 Global Fellowships (GF): fellowships lasting exactly 36 months, entailing an initial outgoing phase in a TC outside of Europe followed by a return phase to Europe.
 They are open only to nationals or long-term residents of MS or AC.
+Please see also above-mentioned definition of Europe as well as section 2.

 Host centre: the legal entity employing, supervising and training the fellowship recipient during the RESPIRE4 fellowship.
 It is ultimately responsible for the fellowship recipient and the fellowship.
 For Global Fellowships, the main host centre is in principle that of the return phase to Europe.
+Please see also section 2.3.